bgruening/galaxytools/tools/openms/readme.md

     -f filetypes.txt
     ```

-The list of needed Tools is a whitelist of all Tools that you want to create.
-It's simply a list of all tools separated by line breaks.
-An example file is located under https://gist.github.com/bgruening/421f97d36c27443e5f35

  * As last step you need to change manually the binary names of all external binaries you want to use in OpenMS.
 For example: